PhD in Comparative Literature

 Many books have been written on the academic job search.
 Most recent is Karen Kelsky’s The Professor is In: The Essential Guide to Turning Your Ph.D. into a Job (Three Rivers Press, 2015).
 Kelsky’s columns in The Chronicle of Higher Education and the blog on her website (http://theprofessorisin.com/) are additional, invaluable resources.
 Other very helpful sources are Julia Miller Vick, The Academic Job Search Handbook (Philadelphia: University of Pennsylvania Press, 2008); Sandra L. Barnes, On the Market: Strategies for a Successful Academic Job Search (Boulder: Lynne Rienner Publishers, 2007); and Kathryn Hume, Surviving Your Academic Job Hunt: Advice for Humanities Ph.D.s (New York: Palgrave Macmillan, 2005).

-You should cast your net widely on the job market.
+Cast your net widely on the job market.
 There are many misperceptions of American higher education, most notably, that the only good jobs are to be found in Ivy League institutions or their equivalent.
 The United States offers a tremendous range of institutions and departments, with many different combinations of teaching, research, and other responsibilities.
 Jobs are increasingly available abroad as well, regardless of your citizenship.
 You are encouraged to speak with as many faculty members as possible about the job openings in your field(s).
+Non-academic jobs or positions in administration and campus life can be highly rewarding career paths.

 OTHER IMPORTANT INFORMATION